 As mentioned before, it is important to note how essential a role some children explicitly assign to language proficiency.
-When asked about their identity, some of them treated the ability to speak Polish fluently and the frequency of speaking Polish as an index of their national identity.
+When asked about their identity, some of them treated the

 Another category used for self-identification was the physical place of living: some children decided that the longer they live in Poland, the larger their "Polish part" becomes.